Margaret Stewart, Dauphine of France: Early life

-She was born in Perth, Scotland, to James I of Scotland and Joan Beaufort, a cousin of Henry V of England.
+Margaret was born in Perth, Scotland, to James I of Scotland and Joan Beaufort, a cousin of Henry V of England.
 Margaret was the first of six daughters and twin sons born to her parents.
 Her surviving brother James would become James II of Scotland at the age of six.

-Marriage
+Dauphine of France

 Margaret was Charles VII of France's diplomatic choice for daughter-in-law.
 The marriage was forced upon Charles's twelve-year-old son, Louis, which did not help their relationship.
-However, royal marriages in the 15th century were always political.
 There are no direct accounts from Louis or Margaret of their first impressions of each other, and it is mere speculation to say whether or not they actually had negative feelings for each other.
 Several historians think that Louis had a predetermined attitude to hate his wife because she was his father's choice of bride.
 But it is universally agreed that Louis entered the ceremony and the marriage itself dutifully, as evidenced by his formal embrace of Margaret upon their first meeting on 24 June 1436, the day before their wedding.

 Margaret and Louis' marriage shows both the nature of medieval royal diplomacy and the precarious position of the French monarchy.
-The marriage took place 25 June 1436 in the afternoon in the chapel of the castle of Tours and was presided by the Archbishop of Reims.
+After a papal dispensation was granted due to the age of the bridge and groom, the marriage took place 25 June 1436 in the afternoon in the chapel of the castle of Tours.
+It was presided over by the Archbishop of Reims.
 By the standards of the time, it was a very plain wedding.
-Louis, nearly thirteen, looked clearly more mature than his bride, eleven.
+Louis, nearly thirteen, looked clearly more mature than his bride.
 Margaret looked like a beautiful "doll", perhaps because she was treated as such by her in-laws.
 Charles wore "grey riding pants" and "did not even bother to remove his spurs".
 The Scottish guests were quickly hustled out after the wedding reception.
 This was seen as something of a scandal by the Scots.
 King Charles' attire and the speed with which the guests were hustled out was considered an insult to Scotland, which was an important ally in France's war with the English.
 However, this spoke to the impoverished nature of the French court at this time.
 They simply could not afford an extravagant ceremony or to host their Scottish guests for any longer than they did.